tusharbhutt/Endless-Nodes/README.md

 You can also get the nodes via the [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager)

 **NOTE: Requires CLIP and Pytorch-Lightning for the Aesthetic Scorer and ImageReward for my take on the Image Reward node scorer.
+Also require colorama for error messages to console.
 I've added them in the requirement file but if it doesn't work, you will need to download manually**

 ## Node List

 ## Endless Image Saver

-This is why I tried my hand ay Python in the first place!
+This is why I tried my hand at Python in the first place!
 There are many, many, many, good image saver nodes out there, so why one more?
 Well:

-+ The default saver does not save to UNC in Windows
++ The default saver does not save to UNC in Windows, even if you try to put it in the extra paths YAML file
-+ Some savers will allow you to save to UNC but have built-in folder formats
++ Some savers will allow you to save to UNC but have restricted built-in folder formats
 + You can cobble some savers to save an image together with a text file, but the timestamp on the text file tends to be 2-3 seconds off from the image
-+ No saver I know of lets you save the JSON file to a completely different folder
++ No saver I know of lets you save the JSON file to a **completely different folder**

 So… this node will allow you to save your image file wherever you want, with full support for standard [Python date and time conventions]( https://docs.python.org/2/library/time.html#time.sleep),  and you can save the JSON file somewhere else.